Zeroeh/udp-mitm/README.md

 # Requirements
 - Computer running the target application
-- Computer used as the intercept, this can be a laptop, raspberry pi, or any linux device that can route traffic.
+- Second computer used as the intercept, this can be a laptop, raspberry pi, or any linux device that can route traffic.
 - Golang
 - Sudo priveleges
 - A working brain, for debugging